Jan Suchopárek: UEFA Euro 1996

+Coaching career

 During his time at Kladno, Suchopárek started studying for the UEFA Pro Licence, which he completed after two years.

 Following his playing career, Suchopárek became a coach at SK Kladno, where he remained until 2010, when he moved to FK Dukla Prague to become assistant to Luboš Kozel.
 He is also a coach for the Czech Republic U21 national team.
 At the end of the 2015–16 season, Suchopárek left Dukla, along with Kozel, following the expiry of their contracts.
 He was named new head coach of the Czech Republic U19, replacing Pavel Malura.

+Suchopárek led the U21 national team in two major tournaments.
+His side were eliminated in the group stage of the 2023 UEFA European Under-21 Championship after a loss against Israel, during which he rested a number of key players.
+He again led the side at the 2025 UEFA European Under-21 Championship, leaving his role after his side's elimination in the group stage.